 Since bamboo base layers are a fairly new creation, they are not commonly available.

-If you have very sensitive skin and are easily irritated by wool or a wool blend, this fabric can be a great option for you.
+If you have very sensitive skin and are easily irritated by wool or a wool blend, this material can be a great option for you.

-The fabric is made with bamboo extracts and is blended with other fabrics to help enhance the fit and soften up other rougher materials such as merino wool.
+The fabric is made with bamboo extracts and is blended with other materials to help enhance the fit and soften up other rougher materials such as Merino wool.

-Bamboo fabric even has antimicrobial properties that will help keep you odor-free while its moisture-wicking properties will keep you cool and dry.
+Bamboo fabric even has antimicrobial properties that will help keep you odor-free while its moisture-wicking properties will keep you dry.

-Bamboo is anti-static so it won’t cling and UV protective, cutting out 98 percent of harmful rays.
+Bamboo fabric is also anti-static so it won’t cling and UV protective, cutting out 98 percent of harmful rays.

 The only downside to bamboo is that they are not commonly available and being a natural fiber, can be somewhat pricier.